While Forgotten Baby Syndrome can occur any time of year, it is particularly deadly from…

 At The Carlson Law Firm, we care

-Here at The Carlson Law Firm, we want to ensure that all drivers and travelers are safe this upcoming spring break season.
-However, knowing that there is an increase in car crashes during spring break, we want you and your loved ones to take the precautions to keep yourself and others safe on the road.
+At The Carlson Law Firm, we want to ensure that all drivers and travelers are safe this spring break season.
+However, knowing that there is an increase in car crashes during spring break, we want you and your loved ones to take precautions to keep yourself and others safe on the road.
 Unfortunately, accidents happen, no matter how careful we are.
 If you or a loved one has been injured because of a negligent driver, contact our offices to help you seek the compensation you deserve.